 Chinese Herbal formulas are usually prescribed three times a day, others twice a day.

 For those prescribed three times a day, some people struggle with the midday dose.
 This is generally due to the work environment ie no access to warm water.
-In this
+In this case, then take a little bit more morning and night.
+But on the days you don’t work, try and adhere to the prescribed three times a day.

 At the end of the day taking the herbs is the most important thing.
 If your schedule is so full that separating herbs and food is difficult, then take the herbs with your food.